Associative and Lie deformations of Poisson algebras: Deformations of Poisson algebras

-Thus $\p oiss(\K^n)$ is an affine algebraic variety.
-If we replace $\p oiss(\K^n)$ by a differential graded scheme, we call Deformation cohomology, the cohomology of the tangent space of this scheme.
+Thus $\p_n$ is an affine algebraic variety.
+If we replace $\p_n$ by a differential graded scheme, we call {\it Deformation Cohomology,} the cohomology of the tangent space of this scheme.

 {\bf Remark.} This cohomology of deformation is defined in same manner for any $\K$-algebra and more generally for any $n$-ary algebra.
-If we denote by $H_{def}(A)=\oplus _{n\geq 0}H_{def}^n (A)$ the space of the deformations cohomology of the algebra $A$, then $H_{def}^0(A)=\K$, $H_{def}^1(A)$ is the space of outer derivations of $A$ and the coboundary operator $\delta_{def}^1$ corresponds to the operator of derivation, and the space of $2$-cocycles is determinate by the linearization of the identities defining $A$.
+If we denote by $H_{def}(A)=\oplus _{n\geq 0}H_{def}^n (A)$ the deformation cohomology of the algebra $A$, then $H_{def}^0(A)=\K$, $H_{def}^1(A)$ is the space of outer derivations of $A$ and the coboundary operator $\delta_{def}^1$ corresponds to the operator of derivation, and the space of $2$-cocycles is determined by the linearization of the identities defining $A$.
 Thus, in any case, the three first spaces of cohomology are easy to compute.
-But the determination of the spaces $H_{def}^n(A)$ for $n \geq 3$ is not usually easy, we cannot deduce for example $H_{def}^3(A)$ directly from the knowledge of $H_{def}^2(A)$.
-However we have the following result \begin{proposition} Let $\mathcal{P}_A$ the quadratic operad related to $A$.
-If $\mathcal{P}_A$ is a Koszul operad, thus $H_{def}(A)$ coincides with the natural operadic cohomology. \end{proposition} For example, if $A$ is a Lie algebra or an associative algebra, the corresponding operads $\mathcal{L}ie$ and $\mathcal{A}ss$ are Koszul and $H_{def}(A)$ coincide with the operadic cohomology, that is, respectively, the Chevalley cohomology and the Hochschild cohomology.
-Examples of determination of $H_{def}(A)$ in the non-Koszul cases can be found in (\cite{Remmtartu}), (\cite{nicoeliJOA}), (\cite{gozeRemmalten}).
+But the determination of the spaces $H_{def}^n(A)$ for $n \geq 3$ is usually not easy; we cannot deduce for example $H_{def}^3(A)$ directly from the knowledge of $H_{def}^2(A)$.
+However we have the following result: \begin{proposition} Let $\mathcal{P}_A$ be the quadratic operad related to $A$.
+If $\mathcal{P}_A$ is a Koszul operad, then $H_{def}(A)$ coincides with the natural operadic cohomology. \end{proposition} For example, if $A$ is a Lie algebra or an associative algebra, the corresponding operads $\mathcal{L}ie$ and $\mathcal{A}ss$ are Koszul and $H_{def}(A)$ coincides with the operadic cohomology, that is, respectively, the Chevalley-Eilenberg cohomology and the Hochschild cohomology.
+Examples of determination of $H_{def}(A)$ in the non-Koszul cases can be found in (\cite{Remmtartu, nicoeliJOA}).
 A theory of deformations on non-Koszul operads in presented in (\cite{marklRemmdef}).

-We propose now to determinate the cohomology of deformations of Poisson algebras.
-In this case the operad is Koszul and we have to determinate this operadic cohomology.
-The condition $(D_1)$ writes